Chart Color Schemes

 Berkshire Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Berkshire Park's population is estimated at around 2,232 as of Feb 2026.
 This reflects an increase of 83 people since the 2021 Census, which reported a population of 2,149 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,219 following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
+The change is inferred from AreaSearch's resident population estimate of 2,219 following examination of ABS ERP data release in June 2024 and validation of five new addresses since the Census date.
 This level of population equates to a density ratio of 115 persons per square kilometer.
-Berkshire Park's growth rate of 3.9% since census positions it within 0.8 percentage points of the SA3 area's growth rate of 4.7%.
-Population growth was primarily driven by natural growth, contributing approximately 62.0% of overall population gains during recent periods.
+Over the past decade, Berkshire Park has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing its SA3 area.
+Natural growth contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an expected increase just below the median of statistical areas across the nation.
-The suburb is expected to increase by 187 persons to 2041, reflecting a total increase of 6.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an expected increase just below the median of statistical areas across the nation, with Berkshire Park expected to increase by 190 persons to 2041, reflecting a total increase of 7.9% over the 17 years.

 Frequently Asked Questions - Population